 What is Local SEO?

 Stop for a moment and think of Google as this vast library of information about all the things known to mankind.
+All of which can be found through organic search.

 This library is so vast, it would probably be as vast as the entire world.
 Naturally, it would have smaller branches scattered in different countries, cities, and towns.